Get started today creating the life you really want with Wishful Thinking Works FREE, life-enhancing, soul-searching change sheets!

 The WTW Honest Assessment is an easy to use daily or weekly checklist to keep you on your path.
 (Oh, and don’t forget to be honest.)
 I included a WTW Blank Honest Assessment for you to customize with activities you would like to focus on.

-Another great worksheet is your very own “Ta Da” sheet.
+Another great set of worksheets is the combined Strength Stories and your very own “Ta Da” sheets.
 Used consistently it is a powerful tool for building confidence and courage by allowing you to gather and note all the amazing things you have accomplished – large and small – that you might otherwise ignore or downplay.
 It is also a great tool for keeping you motivated and moving forward.

 - What have you accomplished so far this year that just six months or a year ago seemed impossible or a distant possibility?
 (Feel free to include anything you have ever accomplished – this is the time to toot your horn.
 You can include learning to tie your shoes or ride a bike, if that helps get you started!)